-concert20:00Reggae Night with Linton Kwesi Johnson, Trollkarlen and others
+concert20:00Reggae night with Linton Kwesi Johnson and others

 Linton Kwesi Johnson (born 1952 in Chapelton, Jamaica) is a Brixton-based poet, musician and activist widely credited with inventing dub poetry - spoken verse in Jamaican patois set against reggae rhythms, developed in close collaboration with producer Dennis Bovell.
 In 2002 he became the first Black poet, and only the second living poet, to be published in the Penguin Modern Classics series, placing him alongside Yeats and Betjeman in a canon that had long excluded voices like his.